CERES

 Climate-drivenCHIRPS, MODIS NDVI, FAO GIEWSSahel, Horn (off-conflict seasons)

-Economic/marketWFP VAM, FEWS NET pricesUrban centres, import-dependent regions
+Economic/marketWFP VAM, FAO GIEWS pricesUrban centres, import-dependent regions

 Evidence Records